Osiris Rising

 Osiris Rising: A Novel of Africa Past, Present and Future is a novel written by Ayi Kwei Armah and published in 1995.
 The story revolves around an African-American woman, Ast, who goes to Africa looking for heritage after she gets her PhD.
 The text addresses a number of contemporary African issues, including the residual colonial institutions that limit African culture, the hypocritical nature of African Americans and expatriates who try to help Africa and the contemplation of "What is African history and culture?"
-The book is published by Per Ankh, a Senagalese publishing company.
+The book is published by Per Ankh, a Senegalese publishing company.

 Characters

 Many of Osiris Risings characters appear one-dimensional and ludicrous, almost "puppet-like".
 Ast, the main character, seems the most credible and developed among the characters, yet even her psychology in the interactions with Seth can become absurd.
 At best the characters, act as principles representing further exploration of the book's themes.
 The following are the book's main characters: